-Reporting Incidents of Sexual Misconduct/Ammesty
+Reporting Incidents of Sexual Harassment/Amnesty

-Complaints may be made in writing by completing the Sexual Misconduct and Retaliation Online Complaint Form.
-This form is available on the university's sexual misconduct website (usm.edu/sexual-misconduct).
+Complaints may be made in writing by completing the Sexual Harassment and Retaliation Online Complaint Form.
+This form is available on the university's sexual harassment website (usm. edu/title-ix).
 Reports can also be made directly to the Title IX coordinator.
-Please refer to the university's sexual misconduct website listed above for the office location.
+Please refer to the university's sexual harassment website listed above for the office location.

 An alleged victim does not have to decide whether or not to request any specific action by the university at the time the report is made, nor is there a time limit on reporting.
-The university is committed to supporting the rights of a person reporting an allegation of sexual misconduct to make an informed choice among options and services available.
+The university is committed to supporting the rights of a person reporting an allegation of sexual harassment to make an informed choice among options and services available.